vvaltchev/tilck/README.md

 boot, direct (multi)boot with QEMU's -kernel option, etc.).

 #### Tests
-Tilck has **unit tests**, **system tests** and **self tests** all in the same repository, completely integrated with its build system.
+Tilck has **unit tests**, **kernel self tests**, **traditional system tests** (passive, using the syscall interface) and **automated interactive system tests** all in the same repository, completely integrated with its build system.
 In addition, there's full code coverage support and useful scripts for generating HTML reports (see the [coverage] guide).
-Finally, Tilck is fully integrated with `CircleCI`, which validates each branch with builds and test runs in a variety of configurations.
+Finally, Tilck is fully integrated with `Azure Pipelines`, which validates each push with builds and test runs in a variety of configurations.
 The integration with `CodeCov` for checking online the coverage is another nice perk.

 #### Motivation